Pelé!: Reception

 Pelé! received mixed reviews upon release.
 Arnie Katz of Electronic Games praised the large and detailed players, realistic artificial intelligence, and intuitive controls.
-Electronic Gaming Monthly stated that the game offered everything expected from the sports genre, but warned that the mechanic of switching players during play was confusing.
+Electronic Gaming Monthly stated that the game offered everything expected from the sports genre, but warned the mechanic of switching players during play was confusing.
 Athletic Supporter of GamePro appreciated the amount of options and deemed the graphics and audio to be above average (singling out the large player sprites and crowd noises respectively), but was frustrated by the penalty-filled gameplay, and he faulted the lack of an in-game clock.

 Deniz Ahmet of Computer and Video Games felt that the focus on options came at the expense of the gameplay, which he said was marred by sluggish controls and lack of character between teams.
 Paul Glancey and Angus Swan of Mean Machines Sega condemned Pelé! as "an affront to the good name of soccer and the good name of Pelé"; while they acknowledged the large sprite size and fair amount of options, they derided the ropey controls and difficult goalkeepers, dismissed the music as "nauseating Hammond organ", and described the crowd sounds as "the spectators at a St Trinian's hockey match".
 Katz remarked that the full-motion video clips, while attractive on their own, did not blend well with the aesthetic presentation of the gameplay.
 Additionally, Swan considered the use of digitized video sequences to be "frankly irresponsible" due to the cartridge's size.
 Both Ahmet and the Mean Machines Sega reviewers noted the ball's habit of flickering during more frantic action.